Definition of 'nestle'

 Example sentences containing 'nestle'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 Worth coming here for the quirky stores nestled alongside.
 Times, Sunday Times (2012)The holiday homes are nestled on good, wide pitches in pine forests.
-The Sun (2009)A woman of questionable reputation is nestled next to him holding an open bottle of booze.
-Christianity Today (2000)It's a beautiful place, nestled between two hills.
+The Sun (2009)It's a beautiful place, nestled between two hills.
 Times, Sunday Times (2009)He brought his arms together and nestled their heads, joined at the top, in the crooks of his elbows.
 Times, Sunday Times (2011)

 Trends of 'nestle'

 Used Occasionally. nestle is one of the 30000 most commonly used words in the Collins dictionary

 View usage for:

 Translations for 'nestle'

 British English: nestle VERB

 If you nestle or are nestled somewhere, you move into a comfortable position, usually by pressing against someone or against something soft.